 Do not wait another minute before seeking legal advice.
 If you or a loved one have suffered from pre-eclampsia because a healthcare professional failed to diagnose or treat the condition, you may be entitled to compensation for your injuries or loss.

 We know how scary this situation has been for you.
-At the Weitz Firm, we want to help you get your life back on track.
+At The Weitz Firm, LLC, we want to help you get your life back on track.
 When you need a pre-eclampsia attorney in Camden, you can contact us for a free consultation by clicking here or calling 267-587-6240.
 We will stop at nothing to secure the compensation you deserve.